rcgc/chihuahua-muffin/README.md

 - Spatial padding was used to preserve the spatial resolution of the image.
 - Max pooling was performed over a 2 * 2 pixel windows with sride 2.
 - This was followed by Rectified linear unit(ReLu) to introduce non-linearity to make the model classify better and to improve computational time as the previous models used tanh or sigmoid functions this proved much better than those.
-- Implemented three fully connected layers from which first two were of size 4096 and after that a layer with 1000 channels for 1000-way ILSVRC classification and the final layer is a softmax function.<br><br>
+- Implemented three fully connected layers from which first two were of size 4096 and after that a layer with 1000 channels for 1000-way ILSVRC classification and the final layer is a softmax function[6].<br><br>

 #### Loss functions
 #### Optimizers